mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

      - namespaces should be listed in alphabetical order.
      - Each namespace should use `namespace-documentation-template.md` as a template for its `index.md`.
    - Create a separate task to Visit each namespace to check:
+     - If it is listed and linked in `index.md` in `MicroM/Documentation/Backend/`.
-     - If it has an `index.md` in `MicroM/Documentation/Backend/`.
+     - If it has an `index.md` in its folder, respecting the `namespace-documentation-template.md` template.
      - If all public APIs have XML comments.
      - If all pages are linked in the nearest `index.md` and higher-level indexes.
-     - If all classes, structs, enums, and interfaces are documented.
+     - If all classes, structs, enums, and interfaces are documented, respecting the corresponding templates.
        - If not documented, add a task to document them.
      - Update existing namespace status in `docs-state-backend.md` to reflect current state.
        - A class is considered documented if it has:
+         - A folder with the class name.
          - An `index.md` in its folder.
          - All public APIs have XML comments.
          - The page is linked to its namespace `index.md` and higher-level indexes.
+         - The folder contains all documentation files.
        - The state should contain:
          - **Complete**: All classes documented, XML comments present, pages linked.
          - **Incomplete**: Some classes not documented, XML comments missing, pages not linked.